 However, Timber tones have developed stone picks that have an integrated indented grip.
 Read more about this in my Stone guitar picks review.

 There are many questions surrounding guitar picks with grip.
 For that reason, I thought I would shed some light and answer those in the hope that it helps you choose the best pick to suit your guitar needs.

 What Are Guitar Picks With Grippy Surface?

 These are specifically designed guitar picks that have been manufactured in such a way that it provides the guitarist with an end-product guitar pick that has a grip and does not slip.

 The answer is simple really, the reason one would want or need to use guitar picks with grips is to reduce the guitar slipping out of the fingers.
 Guitar picks with grip provide some other added benefits…

-Besides for the obvious reasons mentioned above regarding the stopping of the guitar pick slipping out the hand, what other possible benefits could this design provide?
+Besides the obvious reasons mentioned above regarding stopping the guitar pick from slipping out the hand, what other possible benefits could this design provide?